google-research/google-research/README.md

 This repository contains code released by
 [Google Research](https://research.google).

+All datasets in this repository are released under the CC BY 4.0 International license, which can be found here: https://creativecommons.org/licenses/by/4.0/legalcode.
+All source files in this repository are released under the Apache 2.0 license, the text of which can be found in the LICENSE file.

 ---

 Because the repo is large, we recommend you download only the subdirectory of